 I’m Stephanie.
 I am married with three kids.
-My husband and I celebrated 16 years last fall.
+My husband and I will celebrate 19 years this fall (2020).
 We have a multi-ethnic family, are passionate about adoption and firmly believe that God created our family.
 We have a community we love, family nearby, and what I can only describe as an ordinary-beautiful life, full of messy, failure-filled days, but full of grace and mercy and forgiveness.

 I have lived my life with a tall stack of books by my bedside.
 And now my book stacks can be found all over my home.
 My kids have their own stacks and shelves and this makes me smile.
 My passion for literature and sharing story has led me here, to creating this site.

 Here’s my heart:

 I love books for their ability to shape a heart and soul.
 That being said, a heart can be shaped in a variety of ways and many books are not worth the time or brain space.
 I strive to recommend time and soul worthy books.
 I am passionate about finding books that infuse hope and encouragement.
 I also believe that a quality read should push us to not only evaluate our own life, but to see the world through another pair of eyes.

 C.S.
 Lewis says: “In reading great literature I become a thousand men and yet remain myself…I see with a myriad of eyes, but it is still I who see.”
 YES.
 This is what I love Those books that stick, the characters and stories that become a beacon as I live life.